ShubbhamJain/nextjs-pages-router-practice/README.md

 This is a simple practice project intended to practice nextjs pages router.
-The main aim is to make a simple application with the target to ake use of as many concepts of the pages router as much as possible.
+The main aim is to make a simple application with the target to make use of as many concepts of the pages router as much as possible.

 - TODO:
   - [x] Design header